|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 For example, one can not be exposed to an STEL concentration if the TLV-TWA (time weighted average for an 8 hour shift; see Permissible Exposure Limit (PEL)) would be exceeded.
 Workers can be exposed to a maximum of four STEL periods per 8 hour shift, with at least 60 minutes between exposure periods.

-In general, PEL's and TLV-STEL's appear on MSDS's in reference to substances that may be inhaled, although some can be absorbed through the skin or eyes (STEL's will often have "-skin" after them when skin exposure is possible).
+PEL's and TLV-STEL's (if they exist) are required in Section 8 (exposure controls/personal protection) of a Safety Data Sheet.
+These values are usually found for substances that may be inhaled, although some can be absorbed through the skin or eyes (STEL's will often have "-skin" after them when skin exposure is possible).
 When working with materials that have listed exposure limits, use proper precautions to minimize the generation of a vapor or dust in the first place.
 Always use appropriate personal protective equipment (PPE) such as gloves, dust masks, and respirators to limit your exposure to chemicals.

 Remember, exposure limits are not some magic threshold that define the border between safe and dangerous.
 A PEL or STEL that was acceptable in 1950 may be recognized as dangerously high today.
 Therefore, always do everything reasonable to limit the airborne release of chemicals or dusts in the first place.

 Safety Emporium carries all kinds of eye/face washes, safety showers, drench hoses and more.